rchriste/OnPurpose/README.md

 * Outlook Email & Calendaring
 * Microsoft Teams
 * Microsoft To Do
+* Microsoft OneNote (Guides you to exact pages to help you save and resume work)
 * OneDrive (information sync's between machines through OneDrive rather than a dedicated service)

 Currently _On Purpose_ is a console, text based Windows program written in Rust that uses an embedded SurrealDB database for data storage.
 I hope to eventually create an Android app for the phone.